-Mark Mulholland Q.C. took Silk in 2011 and has significant experience litigating criminal and enforcement cases and has appeared in several hundred jury and non-jury trials throughout the United Kingdom and Ireland.
+Mark Mulholland K.C. has significant experience litigating criminal, inquest/inquiry, regulatory and enforcement cases and has appeared in several hundred trials throughout the United Kingdom and Ireland.

-Mr. Mulholland represents corporations and individuals in matters involving a wide range of UK, US and International enforcement agencies, including the Serious Fraud Office, HMRC, NCA, SOCA, MI5, the US Department of Justice and Securities and Exchange Commission.
+Mr Mulholland represents corporations and individuals in matters involving a wide range of UK, US and International enforcement agencies, including the Serious Fraud Office, HMRC, NCA, SOCA, MI5, the US Department of Justice and Securities and Exchange Commission.
 He has been retained in a number of controversial ‘legacy cases’ in Northern Ireland on behalf of former members of the British Army in criminal proceedings, inquests, judicial review proceedings and civil actions.
-He has significant cross-border investigations experience and has led internal investigations and advised US and UK companies relating to a variety of laws including financial misconduct, bribery, and other types of fraud.
-He has been retained in several instances at the pre litigation stage to advise on strategy.
+He has significant cross-border investigations experience and has led internal investigations and advised US, UK and Irish companies relating to a variety of laws including financial misconduct, bribery, and other types of fraud.
 He has also appeared in a number of high profile terrorist trials in Northern Ireland and frequently also handles complex civil litigation in parallel to criminal matters.
 He also has significant experience in public inquests and inquiries and related disciplinary proceedings on behalf of the Police Federation of Northern Ireland.
 Mr Mulholland has also prosecuted and defended respondents in regulatory and disciplinary hearings and is also on the Public Prosecution Service (NI) panel of senior prosecutors.

-He has an LLM in commercial law from the University College Dublin and has also delivered talks to governmental agencies on the Proceeds of Crime Act, Company Director Disqualification and wrongful trading, Deaths in the Workplace – Corporate Liabilities and advised on the provisions of the Bribery Act 2010 (UK) Fraud Act 2006 (UK) and the Corruption Act 2018 in the Republic of Ireland and has co authored “The Bribery Act, Due Diligence & DPA’s” published in Counsel Magazine.
+He has an LLM in commercial law from the University College Dublin and has also delivered talks to governmental agencies on the Proceeds of Crime Act, Company Director Disqualification and wrongful trading, Deaths in the Workplace – Corporate Liabilities and advised on the provisions of the Bribery Act 2010 and Fraud Act 2006 as well as advising and counselling on remediation and effective compliance programmes.

 University College, Dublin - LLM